 POS Value-Added Resellers (VARs)

-POS VARs work directly with business owners to find the right blend of hardware and software for their business, adding value to the products with their expertise and ongoing support.
+POS VARs are specialists who work directly with business owners to find the right blend of hardware and software for their business, adding value to the products with their expertise and ongoing support.
 VARs may work independently or with a POS Distributor for added support and expertise.
 VARs will handle installations, coordinating or supervising cable and electrical installations.
 They will also provide on-site training for the staff.
 Many VARs bring decades of POS experience with equipment of all shapes and sizes to bear for the benefit of the store owner.

 The end-users of POS systems are businesses large and small in retail, service and other industries.
 Businesses using point of sale solutions range from small single-store outfits to online companies, to national or international corporations.
 Point of sale solutions can hold tremendous benefits for apparel or hospitality applications, automotive shops, drug stores, restaurants, grocery stores, e-commerce sites, single store or multi-store operations, and more.
 A properly suited POS system can save time and money, greatly increase efficiency and improve customer service and satisfaction.